How Long To Smoke Pork Butt Per Pound

 What Temperature Is Best For Smoking Pork Butt?

+This will also allow the smoky flavor to permeate the pork, making it scrumptious.
 The lower the smoker’s temperature, the longer the cooking time.
-This is something to consider when planning your cookout.
+Consider this when planning your cookout.

-What Internal Temperature For Pork?
+What Internal Temperature Do You Need to Reach For Pork?

 Use a temperature probe to monitor the temperature while it cooks.